particle-iot/docs/src/content/datasheets/kits.md

   # Photon Line
 {{/if}}

 Here's a quick "what's in the box" for each of our offered kits.
-More detail is available in the shields and kits sections for the [Core](/datasheets/core-shields-and-kits) and [Photon](/datasheets/photon-shields-and-kits).
+More detail is available in the shields and kits shown in other parts of the datasheet section.

 {{#if core}}
   ### Spark Core